prometheus-operator/prometheus-operator/Documentation/api.md

 greater than zero and less than <code>spec.enforcedTargetLimit</code>.</p>
 <p>It is meant to be used by admins to to keep the overall number of
 targets under a desired limit.</p>
+<p>When both <code>enforcedTargetLimit</code> and <code>targetLimit</code> are defined and greater than zero, the following rules apply:
+* Scrape objets without a defined targetLimit value will inherit the global targetLimit value (Prometheus &gt;= 2.45.0) or the enforcedTargetLimit value (Prometheus &lt; v2.45.0).
+* Scrape objets with a targetLimit value less than or equal to enforcedTargetLimit keep their specific value.
+* Scrape objets with a targetLimit value greater than enforcedTargetLimit are set to enforcedTargetLimit.</p>
 </td>
 </tr>
 <tr>